yehia67/documentation/ict/0.1/introduction/ict-overview.md

 # Ict overview

-**Ict (IOTA Controlled agenT) is open-source Java software that defines an IOTA protocol, which is a lightweight alternative to the IRI.
+**The Ict (IOTA Controlled agenT) is open-source Java software that defines an IOTA protocol, which is a lightweight alternative to the IRI.
 Computers that run the Ict are called Ict nodes.**

-To reduce the storage overhead of ICT nodes, the Ict doesn't store transactions persistently in a database, instead transactions are streamed and forgetten after runtime.
+To reduce the storage overhead of nodes, the Ict doesn't store transactions persistently in a database, instead transactions are streamed and forgetten after runtime.

 The main components of the Ict are the following: